 For the Original Monthly Chaplain’s Report click here.

 A special shout-out to those who file their Chaplain’s Report each month.
 Thank you for the work you do and for faithfully filing reports.
 For those who are not familiar with the reporting system, simply click on this link and it will take you directly to the reporting system.
 VFW Chaplains are encouraged to report their activity at the end of each month using this reporting system.
 Once you submit your report you will receive an email containing the data you submitted.
 That email can then be forwarded to you State Chaplain or Department if your state has a reporting system in place.
 It can also be forwarded to your Post and included in the Post Community Service Report.

-Again, to submit your Chaplain’s Report please use this link
+Please submit your Chaplain’s Report

 Posts are encouraged to submit nominations for the annual Department Post Chaplain Award.
 Here’s a guideline to preparing entries Department Chaplain of the Year Award.